karta1502545/Chun-Yi-Lee/content/blog/personal website.md

 [comment]: <# why you need a personal website?>

 ---
+## What should you know before start?
+Basically, the process can be NO CODE!!!
+But there are still something you need to know.

+* How to use Terminal / Console (for building up the website)
+* Git, GitHub (for pushing your website to GitHub)
+* MarkDown Syntax (for creating post)
+* YAML Syntax (for website configuration)

+They are pretty easy to learn, especially when it's an era that you can copy and paste these terms on ChatGPT.

 ## What resources did I use?
 You can either follow the resources I used or follow my simplified steps to get your website up quickly.